 Fundraising is completely optional.
-If you choose to fundraise, the money you earn goes directly into a youth group account with your name on it.
-You are the only one that can use that money.
-The money is used to pay for youth group activities that have a fee associated with it (such as bowling, ice skating, etc.).
-Some fundraisers we have sponsored include:
+If you choose to fundraise, the money you earn directly benefits the youth group.
+The money is used to pay for snacks, supplies, etc. Some fundraisers we have sponsored include:

 - Hoagie Sale-3rd Sunday of each month

 - Nutroll Christmas & Easter

 - Chocolate covered pretzels Easter & Christmas

 Is there a summer mission project?

 Since 1997 St. Joan of Arc Church has been involved with the Appalachian Work Camp.
 Together with several other area churches, we travel to Owsley County, Kentucky to build and repair homes for those less fortunate.
 This is a wonderful weeklong program that challenges teenagers to learn new things, have new experiences, examine their own lives, and make life-long friendships.
 There is no greater example of living the Word of God.

 Need a Permission Form?